radiodee1/pi-llm/README.md

 # pi-llm
-containerized llm for raspberry pi
+containerized llm for raspberry pi, and maybe other platforms.

 ## On-Line Services